sisoje/testable-view-swiftui/README.md

 # Testing SwiftUI.View natively as a view-model

-We can easily implement testing of the (view-)model part of the SwiftUI.View.
+We can easily implement testing of the model part of the SwiftUI.View.
 All we need to do is to "host" the SwiftUI.View so that @State can be installed into view hierarchy.
 Next, we need to notify the testing framework that State is installed.
 We do that with PreferenceKey and setting the "self" that is our model into that key.
 ```
 extension View {